microchip-pic-avr-examples/avr16eb32-getting-started-with-tcf-mplab-mcc/NCO-Fixed-Duty-Cycle-Demo/readme.md

 <br><img src="../images/ncoFixedDutyCycleFlowchart.png">

-<br>To generate this project using MPLAB X IDE and the MPLAB Code Configurator (MCC Melody, MCC Clasic is not supported on this device), follow the next steps:
+<br>To generate this project using MPLAB® X IDE and the MPLAB® X Code Configurator (MCC Melody, MCC Clasic is not supported on this device), follow the next steps:

 <br>1.
-Open MPLAB® X IDE and create a new project for AVR16EB32 device.
+Open MPLAB X IDE and create a new project for AVR16EB32 device.

 <br>2.
 Open MCC from the toolbar (more information on how to install the MCC plug-in can be found [here](https://onlinedocs.microchip.com/pr/GUID-1F7007B8-9A46-4D03-AEED-650357BA760D-en-US-6/index.html?GUID-D98198EA-93B9-45D2-9D96-C97DBCA55267)).